eseetao/Ad-Hoc-Network-Project/README.md

 ## Discussion

 The main technical challenge of this project is getting the currently generated rectangle to trim based on overlap with other previous rectangles.
+The approach that this project will take is to create two main functions, generate_rectangle and trim_rectangle.

 ### The plots of varying dimensions are shown in the figures below: